ComradOrg/Comrad/README.md

   * Post to your friends (e.g. Facebook)
   * Post to your surrounding area by a distance radius (e.g. Nextdoor)
   * Anonymously up-vote or down-vote posts (e.g. Reddit)
-  * Post anonymously or from your account (new from Gyre)
+  * Post anonymously or from your account (Komrade)

 * Organizing
   * Host events and invite others (e.g. Facebook)
-  * Host events like protests anonymously (new from Gyre)
+  * Host events like protests anonymously (Komrade)
   * Anonymously pin on a map sites of danger, like police (e.g. Waze)

 * Messaging
   * Message securely with encrypted contents (e.g. Signal)
-  * Message securely with untraceable metadata (new from Gyre)
+  * Message securely with untraceable metadata (Komrade)

 ### Open-source and community run